-Are you speculating what is a spec house?
+Are you speculating what a spec house means?

 (sorry for the lousy pun)

 Why is this interesting for building companies?
-It’s a bigger investment that can pay off better than just the construction.
-Sometimes contractors and building companies make a deal with big real estate developers to take a cut out of their service in return for a piece of land.
-Instead of just selling the land to someone else, they can build a spec house on it and profit more.
+It’s a more substantial real estate investment that can pay off better than just the construction.
+Instead of just selling theland to someone else, they can build a spec house on it and profit more.
+Sometimes contractors and building companies negotiate a deal with renowned real estate developers to take a cut out of their service in return for a piece of land.

 Why is it interesting for homeowners?
-You have a brand new home without the hassle of going through construction.
-The problem with a spec house is that it might not be built to your specific needs.
-But sometimes, even though it wasn’t built for you specifically, it meets everything you need and it becomes a great opportunity.
-It’s usually brand new and with the latest real estate decor trends.
+You get a brand new home instead of an already built one without the hassle of going through construction.
+The problem with a spec house is that they might not make it to your specific needs.
+But sometimes, even though a constructor didn’t design and complete the property tailored to you specifically, it meets everything you need and becomes a great investment opportunity.
+It features modern utilities and boasts the latest real estate decor trends.

 Have a local real estate agent by your side when going about spec houses.
 Some constructors might suggest going without one as a way to lower the price for you – taking the real estate commission out of the way – but there are several negotiation aspects that will escape you if you don’t have professional and experienced help.